What Is Developmental Editing? The Writer's Guide to Developmental Editing

 - As a reader, what expectations do you have for this book based on this scene alone?

 Take fifteen minutes to read your scene and answer the questions.
-When you’re done, share your analysis in the comments below, and don’t forget to leave feedback for your fellow writers!
+When you're done, share your analysis in the practice box below and don't forget to leave feedback for your fellow writers!